tardate/LittleArduinoProjects/playground/LEDCubes/Mini4/README.md

 ### Serial-Parallel Interface

 So there are 64 LEDs to drive in a 4x4x4 cube - way more than GPIO pins of a typical MCU.
-I'll be solving this problem the standard way - using 74HC595 shift registers todrive all the LED controls required with only 3 GPIO pins.
+I'll be solving this problem the standard way - using 74HC595 shift registers to drive all the LED controls required with only 3 GPIO pins.

 This involves multiplexing the output so we write 16 LEDs in one go, and relies on persistence of vision